jaguardado123/hangman/README.md

 ## Code Implementation

-In this phase is where you start writing code!
+Now its time for you to start writing code!

-However, before you start writing any Dart code, make sure you utilize **Continuous Integration (CI)** when updating your GitHub repository.
+Use <span style="color: #0096FF">**Continuous Integration (CI)**</span> when updating your GitHub repository.
 CI is one of the 2 phases of **DevOps** and it focuses on updating your source code in a way that almost 100% prevents Regression.

 <img src="screenshots/devops.PNG" width="350px">